Why I Forget to Eat at Work as an Autistic Adult in Burnout

 Interoception Is the Invisible Drain

-Interoception is my body's ability to sense internal signals—hunger, thirst, fatigue.
+Interception is my body's ability to sense internal signals—hunger, thirst, fatigue.
 Since I'm already in burnout, detecting when I'm hungry or thirsty doesn't faze my mind until a few hours later.
 Moving my attention from one thing to the next when I'm constantly monitoring all of these signals while being very mentally exhausted really frustrates me.
+(On top of managing the procesing load of sounds and smells in my enviornment which gives me even more mixed signals)

 It's not something I'm ashamed of.
 I'm clearly exhausted and my mind is trying to compensate by reducing as many signals as possible to help my recovery.

-Normally, despite using earplugs with an NRR rating of 33 decibels which helped a lot but didn't completely solve the problem, my hunger levels being low elevated that exhaustion.
-I was drained about 6-7 energy before my second break arrived at 11:40AM.
-Compared to 2-4 by the time my shift is normally over.
+Normally though, despite using earplugs (with an NRR rating of 33 decibels) helped a lot but didn't completely solve the problem, my hunger levels being low elevated that exhaustion.
+Using my app's energy slider context in mind: Starting at around 3 or 4 energy most days.
+I dropped to around a 2 before my second break arrived at 11:40AM.
+Compared to sitting around a 3 by the time my shift is normally over.
+(Very little energy to handle some things, but very few.)

-I'm often lifting packages to my station weighing 20-30lbs, so this impacted me just as much if not more than my hunger levels did.
+I'm often lifting packages to my station weighing 20-40lbs, so this impacted me just as much if not more than my hunger levels did.
 My job expects me to be active all the time throughout the 10 hours I am there.
+(Giving the time off task pressure, and the pressure to keep moving.
+A manager even called this out when I was kneeling and trying to read my minecraft books I bought despite continously working during that time.)

 The Cascade When I Get Home

-This is one of my many reasons I built Spoons.
-I prioritize rest which helps improve my executive function.
-My hunger and hydration signals get stronger.
-Allows me to catch them sooner to help improve my energy levels & my recovery without exhausting myself further.
+This is one of my many reasons I decided to build Spoons in the first place.
+I prioritize rest which helps improve my executive function, and as a result my hunger and hydration signals get stronger, allowing me to catch them sooner to help improve my energy levels & my recovery without exhausting myself further.
+(Helps with my energy baseline instead of slowly degrading it.)

 Launching April 2026. getspoons.app - One email when it's ready.
 No spam.